EagleKaiser/LearnPHP/_build/html/_sources/GeneralTypes.rst.txt

 .. note::

-    If hte variable exist these functions will returen 1 otherwise they will return nothing
+    If the variable exist these functions will returen 1 otherwise they will return nothing